Political philosophy, moral philosophy, the ethics of peace and war, human rights

-Jesse and Dr. Greg Koblentz, director of GMU's biodefense graduate program, are working with leading researchers from Stanford's Center for International Security and Cooperation on a 20 month project: CRISPR and Biosecurity: Assessing Risks, Benefits, and Governance Options of New Genome Editing Tools.
+Jesse and Dr. Gregory Koblentz, director of GMU's biodefense graduate program, are working with leading researchers from Stanford's Center for International Security and Cooperation on a 20 month project: CRISPR and Biosecurity: Assessing Risks, Benefits, and Governance Options of New Genome Editing Tools.

 Watch Jesse discuss autonomous vehicles on Fox5 News.

 Kirkpatrick writes on drones and moral injury and ethics and self-driving cars at Slate magazine.

 Jesse weigh's in on Canada's potential purchase of armed drones.